stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard-locations.md

 Select (pen icon) to edit the location.
 Select (trash icon) to delete the location.

 ::: danger
-If the location already contains items it is impossible to delete it.
+If the location already contains records it is impossible to delete it.
 :::

 ## Create or edit box